Ian Rickson’s production of Conor McPherson’s new adaptation of Uncle Vanya has been filmed on stage at the Harold Pinter Theatre in August.

 – What’s On Stage, Uncle Vanya on screen

-The new film version of the production will be shown in cinemas ahead of broadcast on the BBC.
+The new film version of the production will be shown in cinemas ahead of broadcast on BBC 4 on 30 December.
 This makes it the first UK stage production closed by the Coronavirus pandemic to have been filmed and produced for the screen.
 To check showtimes and venues, visit unclevanyacinema.com.